Rafael Devers Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rays pitching staff ranks 21st in MLB.
+- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Rays have a 3.70 team ERA that ranks sixth among all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.73).

-- Rays pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).
+- The Rays allow the ninth-fewest home runs in baseball (60 total, one per game).

-- The Rays will look to Kelley (0-1) in his third start of the season.
+- Bradley (3-2) takes the mound for the Rays in his seventh start of the season.
+He has a 3.60 ERA in 30 2/3 innings pitched, with 42 strikeouts.

-- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed scoreless two-thirds of an inning against the Chicago Cubs while surrendering two hits.
+- The right-hander last pitched on Monday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing no earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.